mmomtchev/xc-db/README.md

     With 60 000 flights this should take about 4 hours on a 4 CPU machine.

+    **This step should always be run after adding additional flights - in this case it will be much faster.**

 9. Run the launch classifier

     `node build/back/classify.js launch`

     This should be under 10 minutes.

+    **This step should always be run after adding additional flights - in this case it will be much faster.**

 10. Start the backend in development mode